 NOTE: As of September 2009, it is estimated that 15 percent of households in urban centers have access to electricity and 6 percent in rural locations have access.
 Operational capacity was 60 percent of installed total capacity at last report.
+According to USAID, in 2012 only 6% of Afghans had access to reliable electricity.
+In early 2013 that number was around 20%.

-FIGURE 3.6 Estimated Number of Telephone Users in Afghanistan by Year, 2002-201244
+FIGURE 3.6 Estimated Number of Telephone Users in Afghanistan by Year, 2002-201243